-The Change of Control Clause is included in the agreements signed in 2017 concerning the issue of Schuldscheindarlehen ("SSD") debt instrument for the total value of EUR 101 million.
+The Change of Control Clause is included in the agreements concerning the issue of Schuldscheindarlehen ("SSD") and in the bank credit agreements, both agreements signed in 2017.

 C.1.39 Identify individually as regards directors, and in aggregate form in other cases, and provide details of any agreements between the company and its directors, executives or employees containing indemnity or golden parachute clauses in the event of resignation or dismissal without due cause or termination of employment as a result of a takeover bid or any other type of transaction.